24

 Your Itinerary

 Cafes such as Stowaway Kitchen and DC/AM (inside the Ramble Hotel) are reliable favorites for meetings and catch-ups—or a to-go cup of caffeine.
-Pick up a loaf or a pastry at Reunion Bread.
+You can also check out Procession Coffee, which relocated from Zeppelin Station into a brick-and-mortar for all your work and pleasure needs.

-As the sun goes down, tipple-seekers can choose their own adventures: Attimo for wine; the Marigold or Honey Elixir Bar for cocktails; British Bulldog Pub for a pint and football; or any of the myriad breweries—like sour beer specialists Goed Zuur—for another pint.
+As the sun goes down, tipple-seekers can choose their own adventures: Bigsby’s Folly for wine; the Marigold or Honey Elixir Bar for cocktails and mocktails; or the British Bulldog Pub for a pint and (English) football.

 Play Time

 Live performance venues are also prevalent.
-Experience an array of genres at Mercury Cafe; jam to live music at Cervantes Masterpiece Ballroom or Larimer Lounge; laugh at the acts taking the stage at Rise Comedy; dance the night away at Beacon; or enjoy dinner and a show—and a game of volleyball—at Number 38.
+Jam to live music at Cervantes Masterpiece Ballroom or Larimer Lounge; laugh at the acts taking the stage at Rise Comedy; dance the night away at Beacon; or enjoy dinner and a show (and maybe even a game of volleyball) at the sprawling, indoor/outdoor Number 38.

 If You Do One Thing…

 …take a stroll.
 Five Points is the heart of Denver’s street art scene.
-New works pop up monthly thanks to the RiNo Mural Program.
-Mark your calendars for the Denver Walls mural festival to take over the are in late September 2023.
-As you walk, don’t overlook the galleries and studios that pepper the area’s blocks; the RiNo Art District is home to dozens upon dozens of creatives and art-focused events.
+New works pop up on the building exteriors regularly, but as you walk, don’t overlook the galleries and studios that pepper the RiNo Art District’s blocks.

 Spots to Eat